rabex028/Mock-Point-of-Sales-System/USERMANUAL.md

 `transaction` Stages the items in a transaction before they are archived.
 If we could start over, we think we would insert a record for each time a button is clicked instead of incrementing the quantity on a duplicated key insertion, but our front end was too dependent to redesign at that point.

-`archive` Archives the total of a transaction, the start time, end time, duration, userID, and gives the record an ID.
+`archive` Archives the total of a transaction, the start time, end time, duration, userID, and gives the record itself a transactionID.
 Inserts one record per each completed transaction.
 Very closely models the `transactionSummary` View stipulations... but doesn't actually specify the user's name who completed the transaction.
 We chose instead to go with a more normalized version of an archive, in part because of how we are handling quantity.
-To make up for the ease of creating `transactionSummary`, we think our `archive_transaction` procedure and method of incrementing quantity in the `transaction` table are perhaps more complicated than they would otherwise be.

 `item_archive` Keeps track of the indvidual itemID's and their quantities, prices, and subtotals from transactions.
 Has a foreign key of transactionID that is given to each record (item) in a transaction.
 Keeps track of price for archival purposes, though it could also be deduced from subtotal and quantity.